I'm scheduled to receive my fall aeration and seeding service...

 I have an irrigation system, how do I make sure it doesn't get damaged?

-Always make sure to mark your irrigation system prior to us coming out to your property for your fall aeration and seeding.
+Always mark your irrigation system prior to us coming to your property for your fall aeration and seeding.
 Easy ways to mark your irrigation system are by using flags from any home improvement store, you can spray paint the areas, your irrigation company may be able to come out and mark them for you, or you can even use white plastic forks!
-You can also contact us to mark your system for a fee at least 3 days prior to your service date.

 Does my invisible dog fence need to be marked too?